NovaCat35/USWDS-mockup/README.md

 ```

 ## Issue Warning ⚠️
-> 10/16/24: In my attempt to push the code to production and using React with USWDS, uswds.js & uswds-init.js is not compiled into /dist.
-It's wonky for some component (**cough* navbar **cough*) to say, but for demo purpose on the local server, it does the job.
+> 10/16/24: In my attempt to push the code to production and using React with USWDS, uswds.js & uswds-init.js are not compiled into /dist.
+It's wonky for some components (**cough* navbar **cough*) to say, but for demo purpose on the local server, it does the job.

 > 10/17/24: The JS wonky code has been fixed.
-JS/Img files has been moved
+JS/Img files have been moved to public folder for compiling to /dist